 SHOE STORIES - Daniel’s Story – Black ‘47

-Catherine and Martin are terrified and began to scream, Uncle William pulling Catherine up high into his arms as I took hold of a terrified Martin.
+Catherine and Thomas are terrified and begin to scream, Uncle William pulling Catherine up high into his arms, as I took hold of a terrified Bernard Og.

 The dogs turned when they heard so many children and babies crying and upset.

-The crazed dogs joined others that were fighting and growling pulling over something, buried in ground the nearby field ground.
-Ten year old John grabbed at my hand for we were both scared of them too.
+The crazed dogs joined others that were fighting and growling pulling over something, buried in ground the nearby field.
+Fourteen year old Thomas grabbed at my hand for we were both scared of them too.

 My stomach heaved when I saw they had dug up a small pale body from the earth and were dragging it along the ground, snapping and biting at each other fighting over a leg and arm bone.